iridis1/python-sql/README.md

+# Database / datavault testing using Python

-Execute the following steps to run the database tests in the test environment.
+Execute the following steps to run the tests in the test environment.

 1 - Create a tst.env file with the following content: